 Bill Text - HB1542 (2026)

-(New Title) allowing alternative compliance payments to the renewable energy fund to be refunded to ratepayers on a per kilowatt hour basis.
+(Second New Title) directing alternative compliance payments to the renewable energy fund to be refunded to ratepayers.

 HB 1542-FN - AS AMENDED BY THE HOUSE